 From the App/On the Go:

-You can also use the Alexa app to make an Announcement on your supported Alexa devices to let your family know when you’re on your way home.
+You can also use the Alexa app to make an Announcement on your supported Alexa-enabled devices to let your family know when you’re on your way home.

 Introducing Calling:

 Making calls with Alexa is easy.
-Reach people on their supported Echo or Alexa device or the Alexa app.
-You can also place a call to most phone numbers in the US, Canada and Mexico – for free. [note: "call almost anyone either needs to be on the same page as an explanation that emergency calling is not supported or followed by a "Learn More" link directly after that statement that leads to the Legal FAQ's.]
+Reach people on their supported Alexa-enabled device or the Alexa app.
+You can also place a call to most phone numbers in the US, Canada and Mexico – for free. [note: "place a call to most phone numbers" either needs to be on the same page as an explanation that emergency calling is not supported, or followed by a "Learn More" link directly after that statement that leads to the Legal FAQ's.]

 Video Calls: